 At the end of the vendor strip, you’ll find La Bufadora, and the quintessential “Ensenada” colored letters.
 The blowhole is a natural formation where the ocean water carves out the rock from underneath to form a cave with an air passage to the surface.
 When the water comes in, it cannot escape fast enough through the narrow opening and is compressed, causing it to shoot up through the rock and into the air, sometimes up to 100 feet.
 We stood and watched for a while- you’ll see several smaller sprays, before being surprised by a much larger eruption.

-La Bufadora is between a 45 and 60 minutes drive from downtown Ensenada, depending on traffic.
+La Bufadora is between a 45 and 60-minute drive from downtown Ensenada, depending on traffic.

 Alternate Activity: El Salto Waterfall